AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 * Two constructors - one for creating the contract from scratch, and another for loading it from the database
 * The `ConstructorArguments` tuple, `registerContract()` and `registerContractFunctions()` functions for proper contract registering (notice that the tuple is required, even though it's empty)
-* The `dump()` function for saving the contract's variables
+* The `dump()` function for saving the contract's variables in the database
-* Private SafeVariables (in this case, `SafeUnorderedMap`) to handle the contract's variables
+* Private SafeVariables (in this case, `SafeUnorderedMap`) to handle the contract's data
 * The contract's functions according to the Solidity signatures

-Like in SimpleContract's case, you must include your contract's header in `customcontracts.h` to register it, and check it's set to generate its ABI through `main-contract-abi.cpp`.
+Like with `SimpleContract`, you must include your contract's header in `src/contract/customcontracts.h` to register it, and check it's set to generate its ABI in `src/bins/contractabigenerator/main.cpp`.
 In this specific case for `ERC20Wrapper`, it's assumed that both steps are already done, but it's good to check again just in case.

-## Implementing the contract constructors and dumping function
+## Implementing contract constructors and dump function

 Inside `erc20wrapper.cpp`, let's implement both constructors and the dumping function: